jankeromnes/cr/README.md

 And also...

+- Guarantee that you always use the latest best practices to make things go faster
 - Help to skip builds for Web Inspector (`cr devtools` sets up hard links for inspector files)

 ## What not?